-Italy has a number of catacombs housing the bones of the dead but did you know that Italy also has mummies?
+Italy has a number of catacombs housing the bones of the dead, but did you know that Italy also has mummies?
 Central Italy and Sicily have mummy exhibits that are open to the public by guided visit, often in churches.
-These mummies have been naturally preserved and the displays can be a macabre sight, not recommended for young children.
+These mummies have been naturally preserved and the displays can be a macabre sight, so we generally don't recommend them for young children.
+While most Christian catacombs, especially the most famous ones in Rome, have long had their bones removed from public view, there are still several well- and lesser-known places to see mind-boggling displays and countless numbers of skulls and bones.

 Where to Go to See Italian Mummies and Skeletons: